UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 | Roadmap Image | `roadmap.png`|`roadmap.png`|

 Paths2pathposes converts prerecorded routes containing only position data into posed routes (position + heading) suitable for use with the Stanley controller.
-The converted routes are saved as `qcar2_pathposes.*` file (.npy for Python and .mat for MATLAB).
+The converted routes are saved as `qcar2_pathposes.*` file (.npy for Python and .mat for MATLAB)

 ---

 ### 6.2 QDrone2 Navigator

 No controller is implemented in the QDrone2 Navigator, as the Virtual FlightStack already provides a built-in position controller for QDrone2.
-Instead, the example navigator sends time-parameterized waypoints to smoothly guide the QDrone2 to its target.
+Instead, the example navigator sends time-parameterized waypoints to smoothly guide the QDrone2 to its target

 Users can provide: